 Scientists say “ongoing research is needed to better understand the drivers behind killer whale presence along South Africa’s coast”.
 The impact on “long‐term behavior and movement patterns of apex shark species” is unknown.

-Although I enjoyed spending time along the coast whale watching, hiking, and kayaking, I never saw Port and Starboard, and didn’t have enough nerve to try shark cage diving.
+Although I enjoyed spending time along the coast whale watching, hiking, swimming, and kayaking, I never saw Port and Starboard.
+I didn’t have enough nerve to try shark cage diving.
 South Africa was the culmination of a fourteen-month solo trip beginning in Berlin Germany in October 2018 and then through Croatia, Montenegro, Bosnia-Herzegovina, Serbia, Sicily, and Malta, before ending in South Africa.
 I’ve been back in the US since December 2019 – still absorbing the memories of my extraordinary experiences!